-Prior to writing full-time, I have worked with youth, human rights, education and development charities and organisations, both nationally and internationally, and these are some of the causes that I am interested in and care about.
+Prior to writing full-time, I worked with youth, human rights, education and development charities and organisations, both nationally and internationally.
+I am primarily interested in girls’ education, human rights and environmental issues.
+Below are a few of the causes that I am interested in and care about.

 - Girls are twice as likely to be unable to read as boys.

 - Four in ten businesses worldwide have no women in senior management.

 - 80% of the world’s refugees are girls and women.

 - 100 million girls are ‘missing’ around the world, killed because they are girls.

 - 70% of the 1.2 billion people living in poverty in the world are women.